The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **Project support**

-The intention is to see if volunteers are willing to participate in project maintenance and creating new course materials.
+The project is currently published as-is and if volunteers are willing to participate in project maintenance and creating new course materials this project could become an active Open Source project.

 Currently the project has not yet a way to welcome volunteers but the information for that will be published here.